VinceBarresi/programming_challenges/README.md

 13. Remove duplicate characters from a pair of strings

-14. Returns a final string if sum of equal parts of a string are equal to eachother
+14. Return a final string if sum of equal parts of a string are equal to eachother

-15. Returns unique elements after comparing arrays of duplicate elements
+15. Return unique elements after comparing arrays of duplicate elements